Summary

 Can you get reinfected with gonorrhoea?

-Having gonorrhoea once does not protect you from getting it again.
 Even after you’ve been successfully treated, you can still be reinfected by having sex with a partner who has gonorrhoea.

 Letting partners know you have gonorrhoea

 It is important to let your sexual partner or partners know that you have been diagnosed with gonorrhoea.
-Most people will appreciate being told they may have an infection and it is an important step in preventing further infection in the community.
+Most people will appreciate being told they may have an infection, and it is an important step in preventing further infection in the community.
 If your partner is treated it will also prevent you from getting the infection again.

 You do not have to do this alone.
-Your (GP) doctor, or your sexual health centre can help you through this process and ensure your identity is not revealed.
+Your doctor, or your sexual health centre can help you through this process and ensure your identity is not revealed.

 Reducing gonorrhoea transmission

-- If you are at greater risk of STIs, get tested regularly.
+- if you are at greater risk of STIs, get tested regularly.

 Where to get help

-- Your GP (doctor)
+- Your doctor

 - Your school nurse or school welfare coordinator